AryaJha003/MoodTune/README.md

 - Support English and different Indian languages.
 - Allow the user to select a music style.
 - Use song audio features for recommendation.
-- Show the top recommended songs in a simple web interface.
+- Display the top five recommendations in a simple web interface.

 ---